 While there are various sayings related to Sita’s birth, Sita was later married to Lord Rama, the son of King Dasharatha, through a Sawayamwar (ceremony for choosing the best broom candidate).

 Win Everyday in Life Through Astro Guide.
 Talk to astrologer for the clarity.
-First consultation is FREE.
+First consultation with 100% Cashback.

 Sita's Life After Marriage

 When Lord Rama defeated the king of Sri Lankapati Ravana and returned back to Ayodhya, winning Sita back, everyone celebrated the event and welcomed him along with the others with huge glory.
 Lord Rama ruled Ayodhya’s throne for the coming 10,000 years with peace and happiness.